How to use the Chat API in Zendesk: A step-by-step guide

 Step 3: Generate your API credentials

-Here’s how to get it done:
+Here’s how to do it:

-3. Click the big Add API Client button.
+3. Click the Add API Client button.

 Step 4: Make your first API call